EU warns it could block vaccine exports, wields legal threat at drugmakers

 VACCINE CRUNCH

-The swiftest mass vaccination drive in history is stoking tensions across the world as big powers buy up doses in bulk and poorer nations try to navigate a financial and diplomatic minefield to collect whatever supplies are left.
+The global mass vaccination is stoking tensions across the world as big powers buy up doses in bulk and poorer nations try to collect whatever supplies are left.

 Israel is by far the world leader on vaccine rollout per head of population, followed by the United Arab Emirates, the United Kingdom, Bahrain and the United States.
 Behind them are Italy, Germany, France, China and Russia.

-Tensions have risen as both New York-based Pfizer and AstraZeneca, headquartered in Cambridge, England, have had production problems.
+The European Commission has asked Belgian authorities to inspect production at the plant, Belgium’s Federal Agency for Medicines and Health Products (FAGG) said on Thursday.

-Britain, which has repeatedly touted its lead in the vaccine rollout race since leaving the EU’s orbit on Jan.
+Britain, which has repeatedly touted its progress rolling out vaccines since leaving the EU’s orbit on Jan.
 1, said its deliveries must be honoured.

 “I think we need to make sure that the vaccine supply that has been bought and paid for, procured for those in the UK, is delivered,” Minister for the Cabinet Office Michael Gove told LBC Radio.

-Just a day ahead of a decision by European regulators on whether to approve the drugmaker’s shot, Germany’s vaccine committee said AstraZeneca’s vaccine should only be given to people aged between 18 and 64.
+European regulators are expected to decide on Friday whether to approve AstraZeneca’s shot.
+Germany’s vaccine committee said this vaccine should be given only to people aged between 18 and 64.

 “There are currently insufficient data available to assess the vaccine efficacy from 65 years of age,” the committee, also known as Stiko, said in a draft resolution made available by the health ministry on Thursday.